Kim Williams (media executive): Working life

+Public service

 After graduation, Williams had a series of management roles in music: in opera; at the Sydney Conservatorium under Rex Hobcroft; as a member of the inaugural Australia Council Music Board (1973); and general manager of Music Rostrum Australia, whose artistic director was Roger Woodward.
-Between 1975 and 1977, he studied composition in Italy with Luciano Berio and was assistant to Berio's ex-wife, the American soprano Cathy Berberian.
+From 1975 to 1977, he studied composition in Italy with Luciano Berio and was assistant to Berio's former wife, the American soprano Cathy Berberian, with whom he had a brief love affair.
 He also had significant involvement with the Israel Chamber Orchestra.
 On return to Australia he became general manager (1977–84) and later board member and chairman (1984–2004) of Musica Viva Australia.

-Williams was then CEO of the Australian Film Commission, he ran the TV production house Southern Star Group, and became a senior executive at the Australian Broadcasting Corporation (ABC).
-In 1988, he was appointed Foundation Chairman of Film Finance Corporation Australia.
+Williams was then CEO of the Australian Film Commission.
+He ran the TV production house Southern Star Group and became a senior executive at the Australian Broadcasting Corporation (ABC).
+In 1988, he was appointed foundation chairman of Film Finance Corporation Australia.

+Murdoch media

 In 1995, shortly after the last-minute failure of a deal for the ABC to provide two news channels to Rupert Murdoch's Foxtel, which Williams had spearheaded on behalf of the ABC, he left the ABC to accept Murdoch's invitation to head Fox Studios.
-In December 2001 he became Chief Executive of Foxtel.
+In December 2001 he became chief executive of Foxtel.
 He remained until 2011 and was praised for reversing Foxtel's fortunes from a chronic loss-maker to high-profitability.
 He was a participant in the Australia 2020 Summit, as a member of the Towards a Creative Australia working group.

-Williams was Chairman of the Sydney Opera House Trust from 2005, on the invitation of the then Premier of New South Wales Bob Carr, until stepping down in 2013.
+Williams was chairman of the Sydney Opera House Trust from 2005, on the invitation of the then Premier of New South Wales Bob Carr, until stepping down in 2013.
 In 2006 he was canvassed as a potential successor to Russell Balding, after Balding resigned as managing director of the ABC.

-In December 2011, Williams was appointed CEO of News Limited (which became News Corp Australia in July 2013).
+In December 2011, Williams was appointed CEO of News Limited.
 He resigned in August 2013 amid reports that his management style had alienated many staff members and executives, including members of the Murdoch family.
-In February 2014 he was appointed a Commissioner of the Australian Football League (AFL).
+In February 2014 he was appointed a commissioner of the Australian Football League (AFL).
 The same year he published Rules of Engagement, an account of his time in Australia's leading boardrooms and organisations.

-Williams was appointed an independent board member of the Copyright Agency Limited in January 2015 and has been its Chair since June 2015.
+Williams was appointed an independent board member of the Australian Copyright Agency Ltd in January 2015 and was its chair from June 2015 to 2021.

-In 2016 Williams was appointed Chairman of the State Library of New South Wales Foundation Board.
+In 2016, Williams was appointed chairman of the State Library of New South Wales Foundation Board.